endurantgames/pioneers/src/solar_system.md

 ::::::::::::: infolist ::::::::::::::::::::::::::::::::::::::::::::::::::
 ## Trans-Neptunian Space {#toc-location-trans}

-Pluto is the second most distant colony and is primary for astronomical research.
+Pluto is the second most distant human colony and is primary for astronomical research; in 2309, they detected anomalous radio signals from the vicinity of Episilon Eridani that continue to defy human explanation.
+The sub-surface astro-colony was the first human settlement to encounter the returning Pions.
+Pluto fell to their troops and went radio-silent a full three days before the attack on Luna, although few seemed to seem to care at the time.

-Eris is on the far edge of the Solar System and is a mining penal colony.
-Its remoteness let it escape Pion notice.
+Eris is on the farthest edge of the Solar System and is a mining penal colony.
+Its remoteness let it escape Pion notice; with the occupation of Earth, the prison's wardens soon lost control of the inmates, who seized control of the distant colony.
+Of the few convicts who have managed to leave the dwarf planet, most have joined with the Resistance.

 - **Pluto** Minimal Population, Cold, Low-G, Occupation, Spaceport, Underground
 - **Eris** Minimal Population, Cold, Prison, Mining, Spaceport, Underground